All About Engineered Full Stave Oak Worktops

 Our standard worktops are constructed from individual staves which are 40mm wide, whilst our Deluxe worktops use staves of varying lengths that are approximately 90mm wide.
 Our full stave worktops use the same 90mm wide staves, but – as the name might suggest – the staves run the full length of the worktop, for a truly elegant and unrivalled worktop.

-Whilst our full stave oak surfaces are the most luxurious and desirable option for oak kitchen worktops, the compromise of an engineered full stave oak worktop allows us to create a solid oak surface with the appearance of full stave, but at a much lower cost.
+Whilst our full stave oak surfaces are the most luxurious and desirable option for oak kitchen worktops, the compromise of an engineered full stave oak worktop allows us to create a solid oak surface with the appearance of full stave, but with a wider range of sizes more readily available.

 The staves – or timber planks – that make up the worktop’s core are high-pressure bonded side-by-side to create a smooth and durable surface.
 For more information, please view our ’Construction Types Explained’ information guide.

 - Tree Size: 24-35 m tall, 1-1.5 m trunk diameter